 The brilliance of the lights is related to spikes in solar activity and tour guides and avid searchers should check out the kp index which measures electromagnetic activity in the atmosphere: a reading of two or higher means conditions are good for spotting the Northern Lights.

 Weather is also an important factor.
 Clouds can hide the display and rain and snow can dampen the brilliance, not to mention the spectators.
 Checking a weather forecast is therefore essential when planning.

-The Northern Lights can be visible in Norway any time between September and March (21 September and 21 March), but are often at their best in mid-winter, in December and January.
-The lights are famously unpredictable and a sighting can never be guaranteed, but determined travellers who plan well should be able to enjoy the display during their trip.
+The Northern Lights can be visible in Norway any time between September and March but are often at their best in midwinter, in December and January.
+The lights are famously unpredictable and a sighting is never guaranteed.
+But determined travellers who plan well should be able to enjoy the display during their trip.